For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to get free sanitary products

-Good news for students in Scotland!
-Since August 2018, sanitary products have been available for all students at school, college and university there for free during term time.
+Since August 2018, sanitary products for all students at schools, colleges and universities in Scotland have been free during term time.
 And in 2022, Scotland became the first country in the world to make sanitary products free for 'anyone who needs them'.

 But what about students outside of Scotland?